VCityTeam/UD-SV/Install/Install3DCityDB.md

           export PGBIN=/usr/bin/

       ```
-   * If you are using 3DCityDB v4.2.0:
+   * In version 4.2.0 of 3DCityDB Importer/Exporter:

     In this version, you do not have to modify the file `<path_to_3DCityDB-Importer-Exporter>/3dcitydb/postgresql/ShellScripts/Unix/CREATE_DB.sh`, because the shell variables to change are in the "Provide your database details here" section of the `<path_to_3DCityDB-Importer-Exporter>/3dcitydb/postgresql/ShellScripts/Unix/CONNECTION_DETAILS.sh` script.

-     After edition this section should look like:
+     After edition this section should look like (if you followed our docker tutorial above):

      ```
      # Provide your database details here ------------------------------------------